Fork me on GitHub

 A Bindex file provides practical usage information, including:

-• Constructors or setup information for creating objects and services.
+• Constructors or setup information for creating and configuring objects and services, including package names, method signatures, and example code snippets.

 • Customization points, such as configuration options, extension classes, or interfaces.

-• Studs, which are interfaces or abstract classes intended to be implemented or extended.
+• Studs, which are gateway contracts (interfaces or abstract types) intended to be implemented or extended by consuming code, adapters, or integrations.

-• Features and examples that show how the library can be used in real scenarios.
+• Features and integration points that show how the library can be used in real scenarios.

 Main Bindex schema properties